apache/spark/TESTING.rst

     :align: center
     :alt: Source code mapping

-DAG testing
+DAG Testing
 ===========

-To ease and speed up process of developing DAGs you can use py:class:`~airflow.executors.debug_executor.DebugExecutor` - a single process executor for debugging purposes.
-Using this executor you can run and debug DAGs from your IDE.
+To ease and speed up process of developing DAGs, you can use py:class:`~airflow.executors.debug_executor.DebugExecutor`, which is a single process executor for debugging purposes.
+Using this executor, you can run and debug DAGs from your IDE.

-**IDE setup steps:**
+To set up the IDE:

 1. Add ``main`` block at the end of your DAG file to make it runnable.
 It will run a backfill job: